Fyriplaka beach

 Plaka is the capital of Milos, founded in 1800.
 It is located on the north of the island, looking at the blue Aegean Sea.
 It is a small place, with whitewashed houses, and blue-coloured doors and windows, typical for the Cycladic architecture.

-Wanderlust Plaka Alleys Milos Island
+Wanderlust Plaka alleys, Milos Island

 Wanderlust Plaka alleys

 The cars can’t enter the centre because of the narrow spaces between houses.
-It is pleasant walking the narrow cobblestone paved alleys looking for interesting taverns, cafés, little shops with handmade art items and jewellery.
+It is pleasant walking the narrow cobblestone paved alleys looking for interesting taverns, cafés, and little shops with handmade art items and jewellery.
 And everything is surrounded by flowers and blue walls.

 Plaka, whitewashed houses, charming taverns and interesting shop